hovinh/streamlit-study/README.md

     |-- config.toml
 ```

 Have an account in https://share.streamlit.io/ and click "New app".
+Advanced option allows to pick python version.
 You can change to a custom subdomain.
 I tried to deploy `layout_test.py`.
+If there error during setup, the build process auto hook and rebuild.
+Check `Manage App` on bottom left for build progress.
+If deployed and no progress, do reboot.

 ## Note: